kenerbe/docker-express-skelaton/README.md

 This runs your web-app in a Docker container on your host with the container port 3000 mapped to the host port 33000 - http://localhost:33000/.
 This port mapping comes in handy when running multiple containers (via Kubernetes/mimikube for example).
+To try this, run a second container with a 33001:3000 mapping ("sudo docker run -p 33001:3000 -d web-app:v1") - http://localhost:33001/.

-The running docker container can be seen by running the "sudo docker ps" command.
-To stop the running container, run the "sudo docker stop xxxx" command where "xxxx" is the container ID or name of the running container.
+The running docker container(s) can be seen by running the "sudo docker ps" command.
+To stop a running container, run the "sudo docker stop xxxx" command where "xxxx" is the container ID or name of the running container.